aimms/documentation/dataexchange/api.rst

 ..  js:function:: dex::schema::GenerateClientFromOpenAPISpec

 	Generate a runtime library containing a collection procedures to call all operations defined in the OpenAPI specification, along with a collection of identifiers and their corresponding mappings, than are used to store the data of the request and response bodies associated with these operations.
+The library will be stored to disk, along with all generated mappings, in a subfolder of the folder located to by the string parameter ``dex::schema::libprj::LibraryRootFolder``.
+The ``MainInitialization`` procedure from the generated library will read initialization data from a library-specific file in the folder located to by the string parameter ``dex::schema::libprj::ApiInitFolder``.
+In that file you can, for instance, initialize settings such as the server URL, the API key to be used, or the OAuth2 credentials to be used.

 	:param schemaPath: absolute or relative path where to find the OpenAPI specification file from which to generate the runtime library
 	:param schemaName_: name of the OpenAPI specification for which to create a runtime library and mapping, will also serve as the name of the runtime library.